Masterchef365/deproject/README.md

 * For each pixel, the average difference between intensities inverted frames is measured.
 * Pixels whose intensity difference had a signal:noise ratio greater than a given threshold are retained
 * The binary patterns are then decoded into position information within the projection
 * RANSAC is then used to determine the projection matrix parameters.
-Models are selected from random points and converted to a plausible model using Richardson iteration
+Random points are converted to a plausible model via Richardson iteration searching for an element of the nullspace of a homogenous matrix.